atharvacreates/memoryosuser/VERCEL_DEPLOYMENT.md

 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click **"New Project"**
-3. Import your GitHub repository: `https://github.com/atharvacreates/memoryosuser.git`
+3. Import your GitHub repository
 4. Click **"Import"**

 ## ⚙️ Step 2: Configure Environment Variables